 Every organization has at least one constraint.
-In order to deal with constraints, Eliyahu Goldratt developed the management philosophy of the theory of constraints.
+In order to deal with constraints, Eliyahu Goldratt developed the management philosophy of the Theory Of Constraints (TOC).

 This consists of the investments in assets of an organization, that can be (quickly) converted into liquid assets.

 Operation Expenses (OE)